Last updated: May 9, 2021

-Berry Island Reserve is a quiet little oasis in Wollstonecraft, featuring a short bushwalking track, picnic areas, a fenced playground and great Sydney Harbour views.
+Berry Island Reserve is a green oasis in Wollstonecraft, featuring a short bush walking track, picnic areas, a fenced playground, and panoramic Sydney Harbour views.

-Following the circular Gadyan Track is the perfect way to experience the beauty and serenity of this unique spot located only a stone’s throw away from the city.
+Doing the Gadyan Loop Track is the perfect way to experience the beauty and serenity of this unique spot located only a stone’s throw away from the city.